Thursley, Hindhead & the Devil's Punch Bowl

 - In 80 metres you go through a wooden swing gate and in 110 metres, as you come out to open heathland on your left-hand side, you are joined by a path from behind on your left.
 Here bear right, to follow the direction of the blue arrow on a footpath post, gently downhill, on a bearing of 190°.

 - In 200 metres you come to crosspaths, with a footpath post on your left and with a wooden swing gate and a fieldgate on your right-hand side.
-Follow the GW arrow straight on, uphill, on a sandy path, your direction 170°.
+Follow the GW arrow straight on, first steadily uphill, then more steeply, on a sandy path, through light woodland, your direction 170°.

-- In 210 metres at the top of the hill cross over a path crossing by a footpath post to follow the GW arrow straight on, going through heather, with a magnificent view of a valley out to the south-west.
+- In 210 metres at the top of the hill cross over a path crossing by a footpath post on your right to follow the GW arrow straight on, going through heather, with a magnificent view of Polecat Valley out to the south-west.

-- In 150 metres, as the path descends, you cross a rough track with a GW arrow on a post to continue straight on and in 20 metres, at another path crossing, with a footpath post on your right, [!] continue straight on, steeply uphill, on an uneven, narrow path with a tree root bed.
+- In 150 metres, as the path descends, you cross a rough track with a GW arrow on a post on your right to continue straight on and in 20 metres, at another path crossing, with a footpath post on your right, [!] continue straight on, steeply uphill, on an uneven, narrow path with a tree root footbed.
 Ignore the broad track going very steeply uphill over to your right.
-In 110 metres you cross a path to keep straight on (slightly left), to follow the direction of the GW arrow on a post on your right-hand side, your bearing 170°, on a broad path through light woodland.
+In 110 metres you cross a path to keep straight on (slightly left), to follow the direction of the GW arrow on a post on your right-hand side, your bearing 170°, on a broad path through light woodland, soon gently downhill.